Thousands of Offers. Millions in Savings.

 - Southern Vermont Wellness in Brattleboro

-Who can be a medical marijuana patient in Vermont?Vermont requires a recommendation from a qualified health professional, defined as a licensed physician to practice medicine (M.D.or D.O), physician assistant (P.A), naturopathic physician (N.D.), or advanced practice registered nurse (APRN) before the state will accept an application and issue a registration ID.
+Vermont requires a recommendation from a qualified health professional, defined as a licensed physician to practice medicine (M.D.or D.O), physician assistant (P.A), naturopathic physician (N.D.), or advanced practice registered nurse (APRN) before the state will accept a medical marijuana application and issue a registration ID.

 - Multiple sclerosis